-- list of inlet StateBlock objects (a) - - mixed state StateBlock object (a) - add_pressure_equality_equations(inlet_blocks, mixed_block)
+- objects (a list of inlet StateBlock) - - object (a mixed state StateBlock) - add_pressure_equality_equations(inlet_blocks, mixed_block)

 Add pressure equality equations.
 Note that this writes a number of constraints equal to the number of inlets, enforcing equality between all inlets and the mixed stream.